reactjs/rfcs/text/0000-use-isolation.md

 # Adoption strategy

-As this is a new feature, no need to do a breaking change / introduce a new major / do codemods.
+As this is a new feature, no need to do a breaking change / introduce a new major / do codemods.<br>
 It can be released in a minor version.

 # How we teach this